cilginc/cilginc.github.io/_posts/2025-06-21-Ultimate_Compression_Algorithms_Tier_List.md

 ![Desktop View](/assets/img/2025-06-21-Ultimate_Compression_Algorithms_Tier_List/photo3.png){: width="700" height="500" }

-The winner is `bzip2` for JSON files.
-Best compression ratio of all ones with good compression times.
-Only downside is that decompression times is not good as others.
+And the winner for squishing JSON is... `bzip2`!
+It delivered the best compression ratio with a respectable compression time.
+The only catch?
+Decompressing is a bit of a snoozefest compared to the others.

 ### OpenSSH Logs

-- File Size: 73.4 MB
+- **Original File Size**: 73.4 MB

 ![Desktop View](/assets/img/2025-06-21-Ultimate_Compression_Algorithms_Tier_List/photo4.png){: width="700" height="500" }